Fake Diploma Maker and Designer Interview: Melissa

-I had a chance to ask Melissa about her past experiences, what brought her to Diploma Company, what she thinks of the workplace, and what a day in the life of a fake diploma designer is like.
+I had a chance to ask Melissa about her past experiences, what brought her to Diploma Company, what she thinks of the workplace, and what a day in the life of a diploma maker is like.

 MELISSA: I wasn’t necessarily designing diplomas but design is design.
 I mean you design an ad for a florist whose offering 10 rose at a killer deal or a custom diploma from some college, the skill set as a graphic designer is the same.